 The plan is to slowly work through my stack of tapes throughout the year, occasionally sharing interesting clips as I along the way on the Laughing Squid YouTube channel.
 The first project is digitizing all 48 hours I shot of Burning Man 1996, both before the event in San Francisco and on the Playa.

-I’ll occasionally be sharing some of these videos in blog posts, but if you want to see everything that is uploaded be sure to subscribe to the Laughing Squid YouTube channel.
+I’ll occasionally be sharing some of these videos in blog posts, but if you want to see everything that is uploaded be sure to subscribe to the Laughing Squid YouTube channel and our Facebook group.